 -repatriation in the event of serious accident or death;

 -coverage of medical expenses, with a minimum of 30,000€.

 Of course, you can choose a more complete option should you wish to enjoy additional coverage.
 In particular, if you are traveling as a family, the coverage of your travel insurance for the Czech Republic will allow you to take full advantage of your stay.

 How to get to the Czech Republic

-By plane: Václav Havel Airport Prague is located 20 kilometres from the centre of the capital.
+By plane: Václav Havel Airport Prague is located 20 kilometers from the center of the capital.
 It is the largest airport in Central Europe.
 A vast range of airlines – both regular and low-cost – can take you to the Czech Republic.
 You may make a layover in Paris, London or even Amsterdam, depending on your country of origin.

-By bus: it’s a very economical way of travelling to the Czech Republic, but it’s also great for getting anywhere in the country.
-Eurolines offers various connections to Prague, Plzen and Brno.
+By bus: it’s a very economical way of traveling to the Czech Republic, but it’s also great for getting anywhere in the country.
+Eurolines offers various connections to Prague, Plzen, and Brno.

 By train: there are two main stations in Prague enabling arrivals from and departures to European destinations.
 Check your tickets properly in order to find out if you’re going to Hlavni Nadrazi or Nadrazi Holesovice.
 Passes are available should you wish to make multiple journeys for a discounted price.